 Infinite Dendrogram Season 2 spoilers (plot summary/synopsis)

-Note: This article was initially published before Infinite Dendrogram Episode 13 aired in Japan and will be updated with full spoilers once the finale airs.
-Spoilers for Infinite Dendrogram Season 2 assume that the story will pick up with either Volume 4 or 6.
+Note: Spoilers for Infinite Dendrogram Season 2 assume that the story will pick up with Volume 6.

 Unfortunately, anime fans will have to wait until the Infinite Dendrogram Season 2 release date to watch what happens next.
 Stay tuned!